abrarwafa/weatherR/README.md

 weatherR package allows you to access 5 days (i.e. today's and the next four days') weather forecast information such as temperature in C, temperature in F, Chance of rain, Humidity, Wind, etc in R.

-It accesses worldweatheronline.com to check weather forecast (i.e temperature, chances of rain) for 5 days (today's or the next four days'), and let you know if you can go hiking on that day based on chances of rain.
+This package accesses worldweatheronline.com to check weather forecast (i.e temperature, chances of rain) for 5 days (today's or the next four days'), and let you know if you can go hiking on that day based on chances of rain.

 ***